quasar-team/quasar/LogIt/docs/index.markdown

 1. In the log file, messages logged with the same component contain the same component-specific string: easier for searching.
 2. The verbosity of each component can be controlled independently at runtime.
 Easier to log only relevant messages.

 An example usage could be, say, using a component to log all invocations of some 3rd party API.
-At runtime, if there appears to be some problem with the functionality of whatever this API controls, then the verbosity of that component is increased, hopefully providing better insight into what the API calls are receiving and returning.
+At runtime, if there appears to be some problem with the functionality of whatever this API controls, then the verbosity of that component can be increased, hopefully providing better insight into what the API calls are receiving and returning.

 _example: registering a user-defined logging component_
 ```cpp